betteriot/betteriot-principles/README.md

 ## Ownership

-### 11. The vendor SHOULD make it possible for customers to turn off the connection to the backend, this might mean that functionality of the device is reduced.
+### 11. The vendor SHOULD allow users to turn off the connection from the device to the backend.

 Assessment: The vendor submits The dependency label is included on product or packaging as well as the vendor’s online presence.
 Use our suggested labelling system.

-### 13. The vendor MUST give users the ability to transfer ownership of the device.
+### 13. The vendor MUST allow users to transfer ownership of the device.

     Assessment criteria: TODO